Barney Ross: Boxing career

 After winning amateur bouts, Dov would pawn the awards—like watches—and set the money aside for his family.
 There is speculation that Capone bought up tickets to his early fights, knowing some of that money would be funneled to Dov.
 Plagued by his father's death and feeling an obligation not to sully his name, Dov Rosofsky took the new name "Barney Ross."
 The name change was also part of a larger trend by Jews to assimilate in the U.S. by taking American-sounding names.
 Strong, fast and possessed of a powerful will, Ross was soon an Intercity Golden Gloves and Chicago Golden Gloves champion in 1929 at the age of 19.
 He was the first Golden Gloves champion to ever win a world championship.

-At a time—the late 1920s and '30s—when rising Nazi leader Adolf Hitler was using propaganda to spread his virulently anti-Jewish philosophy, Ross was seen by American Jews as one of their greatest advocates.
+At a time—the late 1920s and '30s—when Nazi leader Adolf Hitler was using propaganda to spread his virulently anti-Jewish philosophy, Ross was seen by American Jews as one of their greatest advocates.
 He represented the concept of Jews finally fighting back.
 Idolized and respected by all Americans, Ross showed that Jews could thrive in their new country.
 He made his stand against Hitler and Nazi Germany a public one.
 He knew that by winning boxing matches, he was displaying a new kind of strength for Jews.
 He also understood that Americans loved their sports heroes and if Jews wanted to be embraced in the U.S. they would have to assume such places in society.
 Though Ross had lost faith in religion, he openly embraced his role as a leader of his people.

-Ross is unique in boxing as one of its few triple division champions—lightweight, light welterweight and welterweight.
+Ross was unique in the world of boxing as one of its few triple division champions—lightweight, light welterweight and welterweight.
 He was never knocked out in 81 fights and held his title against some of the best competition in the history of the sport.
-Ross defeated great Hall-of-Fame champions like Jimmy McLarnin and Tony Canzoneri in epic battles that drew crowds of more than 50,000.
+Ross defeated great Hall-of-Fame champions like Jimmy McLarnin and Tony Canzoneri in matches that drew crowds of more than 50,000.

 His first paid fight was on September 1, 1929, when he beat Ramon Lugo by a decision in six rounds.
 After ten wins in a row, he lost for the first time, to Carlos García by decision after ten rounds.

 Over the next 35 bouts, his record was 32–1–2, including a win over former world champion Battling Battalino and one over Babe Ruth (not the baseball player).
 Another bout included former world champion Cameron Welter.
 On March 26, 1933, Ross had his first world title bout when he faced world lightweight and light welterweight champion and fellow three-division world champion Tony Canzoneri in Chicago.
 In one night, Ross became a two-division world champion when he beat Canzoneri by decision in ten rounds.
 Ross also campaigned heavily in the city of Chicago prior to the fight.
 After two more wins, including a knockout in six rounds over Johnny Farr, Ross and Canzoneri boxed again, with Ross winning again by decision, but this time after 15 rounds.